pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 ### Returns

-Does not return actionable data.
+No actionable data.
 Throws an exception on error.

 ## List channels for device

-Request all channels with push notifications enabled for the specified device token.
+Get all channels where push is enabled for the specified device token.

 ### Method(s)